I am an Inria research scientist at Paris Brain Institute in the ARAMIS Lab.

-Marie-Constance Corsi is a Postdoctoral researcher at Paris Brain Institute in the ARAMIS Lab.
-Her research currently focuses on the development of tools to address the “Brain-Computer Interface (BCI) inefficiency” issue, reflected by a non-negligible portion of users who cannot control the device even after several training sessions.
-She essentially considers two main approaches: the search for neurophysiological markers of BCI training and the integration of multimodal data to enrich the information provided to the classifier.
+My research currently focuses on the development of tools to address the “Brain-Computer Interface (BCI) inefficiency” issue, reflected by a non-negligible portion of users who cannot control the device even after several training sessions.
+I essentially consider two main approaches: the search for neurophysiological markers of BCI training and the integration of multimodal data to enrich the information provided to the classifier.

 PhD in Biomedical instrumentation, 2015

 CEA-LETI (Grenoble, France)

 MEng in Information and Communications Technology for Health, 2012